autoscrum/autoscrum/README.md

 First create a json file that contains your initial parameters.
 See tests/test-run.json for an example.

+You can do this by running:

+	autoscrum -f path/file.json init

+The file will contain basic data:

 ```json
 {
     "product": "Your product name",